ykangw/VeriExCiting/README.md

 folder_path = "path/to/your/pdf/folder"
 process_folder(folder_path)
 ```
-This creates `VeriCite results.csv` file in the current directory.
+This creates a `VeriExCite results.csv` file in the current directory.

 ## Interpreting Results

 *   **Found References:** The total number of references extracted from the bibliography section of the PDF.
-*   **Verified:** References that were successfully matched in Crossref or Google Scholar (academic references), and Google Search (non-academic websites).
+*   **Verified:** References that were successfully matched in Crossref, Google Scholar (academic references), and Google Search (non-academic websites).
 *   **Warnings:** References that could *not* be verified.
 *   **Warning List:** The raw text of the unverified references.